RoderickChan/pwncli/README.md

 # pwncli - Do pwn by cool command line
 `pwncli` is a simple cli tool for pwner, which can help you to write and debug your exploit effectively.
 You can use `pwncli` through command-line or other python-script.

 Prefix subcommand is supported on `pwncli`.
 For example, there's a subcommand named `debug`, and you can use this command by `pwncli debug xxxxx` or `pwncli de xxxxx` or `pwncli d xxxxx`. `pwncli` can recoginze the prefix characters and call `debug` finally.
-However, if the prefix characters matches two or more subcommands, an MatchError will be raised.
+However, if the prefix characters match two or more subcommands, an `MatchError` will be raised.

 Furthermore, it's very easy to extend new commands on `pwncli` by adding your own subcommand file named `cmd_yourcmd.py` on directory `pwncli/commands`. `pwncli` detects and loads all subcommands automatically.

 `pwncli` depends on [click](https://github.com/pallets/click) and [pwntools](https://github.com/Gallopsled/pwntools).
 The former is a wonderful command line interface tool, and the latter is a helpful CTF-toolkit.

 # Installation
 `pwncli` is supported on any posix-like-distribution system.
-If you want to do pwn on `wsl` distrbution, `Ubuntu-16.04/Ubuntu-18.04/Ubuntu-20.04` is a good choice.
+If you wanner do pwn on `wsl` distrbution, `Ubuntu-16.04/Ubuntu-18.04/Ubuntu-20.04` is a good choice.
 And you have to make sure your `wsl` distribution's name hasn't been changed.
-Your need to install `click` and `pwntools` first, and then install `pwncli`:
+Your need to install `click` and `pwntools` first, and then install `pwncli` in current directory:
 ```
 git clone https://github.com/RoderickChan/pwncli.git
 cd ./pwncli